needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 | **Min/Max Window Size**                                  | For **Bounded** volumes, determines the minimum and maximum volume window size when it is resized using the window's interface controls.
 If the minimum window size is higher than the **Output Dimensions**, or the maximum window size is lower than the **Output Dimensions**, then the values will be clamped to **Output Dimensions**.
 For best results, the minimum and maximum volume window size should have the same ratio as the **Output Dimensions**. |

 > [!NOTE]
 > The visionOS operating system is free to set the volume window dimensions as it sees fit.
-The actual window dimensions are reported in [OnWindowEvent](#volume-camera-events) when `WindowEvent` is Opened.
+The actual window dimensions are reported in [WindowStateChanged](#volume-camera-events) when `WindowEvent` is Opened.
 This also applies to the Min/Max Window Size - setting a high maximum or low minimum window size does not necessarily guarantee the volume window can be resized to that value.

 Create volume camera configuration assets using the **Create** menu: **Assets &gt; Create &gt; PolySpatial &gt; Volume Camera Window Configuration**.
 You must store these assets within a folder named `Resources` and they must exist when you start the build -- they cannot be added as a build process or post-process.
 Refer to [Special Folder names](xref:SpecialFolders) for more information about `Resources` folders in Unity.
 All volume camera configuration assets that you intend to use must be included in the build.
 You cannot create them dynamically at runtime.

 Within each project, there can only be a maximum of one Metal and one Unbounded **Volume Camera Window Configuration**.
 There can be multiple Bounded **Volume Camera Window Configuration**s within a project, but they all must have different `OutputDimensions`.
 During a build, if a duplicate is detected, a warning will be logged for the duplicate.

 Once created, you can swap between configurations at runtime, but you cannot modify the output properties of a Volume Camera directly.
 You can only change these properties by referencing a different volume camera configuration asset.

 Switching between volume camera configurations is as easy as assigning a new volume camera configuration to your volume camera, either through script or through the inspector window.
 It is possible to switch between an unbounded and a bounded volume configuration, and vice-versa.